saf-dmitry/mdviewer/README.md

 The rendering performance can vary greatly based on your configuration settings and the document content.
 There are several factors that can affect rendering speed:

+- __Markdown processor__

-- __Markdown processor.__ Different Markdown processors have different performance, which depends on the type of content you have in your document.
+    Different Markdown processors have different performance, which depends on the type of content you have in your document.

-- __Markdown documents containing a lot of math expressions.__ The math rendering performance generally depends on the [MathJax][mathjax] configuration, especially the output processor options.
+- __Markdown documents containing a lot of math expressions__

+    The math rendering performance generally depends on the [MathJax][mathjax] configuration, especially the output processor options.
 Depending on type and complexity of your math you may consider using [KaTeX][katex] as alternative LaTeX math renderer.

 # Acknowledgments